 There was no public transport to Parque Nacional Rincón de la Vieja, but the owner of the hotel Moh and I were staying at had a 4WD, and said he'd take us to the park and pick us up the next day for $10 each.
 We hired him, and after we'd bought food and fuel, we set off.

-It was an awesomely bumpy but beautiful drive up to the park.
-We arrived at about 11am, and after paying our park fees, we decided to go hiking.
-We left our backpacks by the ranger station and set out for Catarata de Cangreja (Crab falls), which the park ranger told us was the best of the many waterfalls in the park.
-It was a marvellous walk through the tropical dry forest (it’s a technical name – it really isn’t dry at all), and after about three hours we arrived.
+It was a bumpy but awesome drive up to the park.
+We arrived at about 11am, and set off for a hike.
+We left our backpacks by the ranger station and set out for Catarata de Cangreja.
+It was a great hike through the forest, and after about three hours we arrived.
 Much like the waterfall we visited near Fortuna, it was a perfect tropical cascade plunging into a shimmering blue pool.

-Fortunately, Moh and I were unusually well prepared, and our contingency stocks were more than sufficient to feed us all well.
-We set up camp a few hundred yards into the woods, and as it got dark we cooked a marvellous meal of dried pasta and vegetables.
+Fortunately, Moh and I were unusually well prepared, and our contingency stocks were more than enough to feed us all well.
+We set up camp a few hundred yards into the woods, and as it got dark we cooked up a load of pasta and vegetables.
 Simple food, but when you cook it over a tiny stove in a jungle wilderness on a volcano in Costa Rica, it seems like the best food in the world.